-- Number and extent of rills: None to very few rills present.
-Some very minor rill development may occur on steeper slopes or on areas located below exposed bedrock or other water shedding areas where increased runoff may occur.
-Where these rills are present, they should be fairly short (3-6 feet), <1 inch deep and somewhat widely spaced (10-20 feet).
-Minor rill development may be observed on all slopes following major thunderstorm or spring runoff events but should heal during the next growing season. - 2.
-Presence of water flow patterns: Some very minor evidence of water flow patterns may be found around perennial plant bases.
-They are expected to be short (3-6 feet), stable, sinuous and not connected.
+- 1. Number and extent of rills: None to Very Few.
+Some very minor rill development may occur on steeper slopes (> 15%) or on areas located below exposed bedrock or other water shedding areas where increased runoff may occur.
+Where these rills are present, they should be fairly short (3-6 feet), < 1 inch deep and somewhat widely spaced (4-8 feet).
+Minor rill development may be observed on all slopes following major thunderstorm or spring runoff events but should heal during the next growing season. - Presence of water flow patterns: Rare.
+Some very minor evidence of water flow patterns may be found winding around perennial plant bases.
+They show little evidence of current erosion.
+They are expected to be short (3-6 feet), stable, sinuous and normally not connected.
 There may be very minor evidence of deposition.
-Evidence of water flow may increase somewhat with slope. - Number and height of erosional pedestals or terracettes: Perennial vegetation shows little evidence of erosional pedestalling (1 to 2% of individual plants).
-Plant roots are covered and litter remains in place around plant crowns.
+Evidence of water flow may increase somewhat in slopes > 15%. - 3.
+Number and height of erosional pedestals or terracettes: Perennial vegetation shows little evidence of erosional pedestalling (1 to 2% of individual plants).
+Plant roots are covered and most litter remains in place around plant crowns.
 Terracettes should be absent or, if present, stable.
-A slight increase in both pedestal and terracette development may occur with increasing slope. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 20 to 25% bare ground.
-Up to 10% of the soil surface is covered by coarse fragments.
-Bare ground spaces should not be greater than 1 to 2 feet in diameter.
+A slight increase in both pedestal and terracette development may occur with increasing slope or following severe runoff events. - 4.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground ranges from 20% 30%.
+Soil surface may be covered by 0 to 10% coarse fragments.
+Bare ground openings should not be greater than 1 to 2 feet in diameter and should normally not be connected.